xuedinge233/accelerator-integration-wg/README.md

 ### Key Features

 - **Automated Integration Tests**: Run tests automatically for different devices using GitHub Actions.
-- **Cross-Device Compatibility**: Ensure that PyTorch functions correctly on NPUs, GPUs, and other devices.
 - **Reusable Workflows**: Leverage modular and reusable workflows to streamline the testing process.

 ## Usage